Mila Rodino: Performances

 The anthem of the Republic of Bulgaria can only be performed once a day, on the same ceremony.

 Usage bans

 The national anthem is not allowed to be used in advertising, with the exception of national campaigns taken by state authorities.
 The anthem cannot be used as part of another melody or song, nor to be remixed with different lyrics other than the legally established ones.
 Playing the national anthem inappropriately, including distorting the original music, is also forbidden.

 Original regulation

 The first regulation on the anthem came from Decree No. 534 "On the approval of the text and the music of the national anthem of the People's Republic of Bulgaria", which was published on 8 September 1964.

+Recordings

+Several recordings and recorded versions of Bulgarian national anthems are documented in Bulgarian institutional and media sources.
+The archive of Bulgarian National Radio identifies recordings of earlier Bulgarian anthems, including Shumi Maritsa, Republiko nasha, zdravey, Balgariyo mila, zemya na geroi and Mila Rodino.
+In that archive, Shumi Maritsa is listed in a performance by the Mixed Choir and Symphony Orchestra of Bulgarian National Radio conducted by Metodi Matakiev, while Republiko nasha, zdravey, Balgariyo mila, zemya na geroi and Mila Rodino are listed in performances by the Bulgarian Choral Chapel "Svetoslav Obretenov" and the State Radio Orchestra.

+In 2004, a new digital recording of Mila Rodino was made at Bulgaria Hall in Sofia.
+The recording featured the Sofia Philharmonic Orchestra, the Choral Chapel "Svetoslav Obretenov" and soloists Raina Kabaivanska, Nikola Ghiuselev, Roberta and Orlin Goranov, conducted by Nayden Todorov.
+The arrangement was by composer Tsenko Minkin.
+According to Bulgarian National Radio, the recording took place on 29 September 2004 and involved nearly 200 performers.
+The Bulgarian Chamber of Commerce and Industry also described the project for the creation and distribution of the new digital recording, listing the Sofia Philharmonic, the Choral Chapel "Svetoslav Obretenov", Kabaivanska, Ghiuselev, Todorov and Minkin among its participants.

+In 2024, the Sofia Philharmonic Orchestra made a new digital recording of the Bulgarian national anthem under Nayden Todorov's direction.
+The recording was made together with a new version of the European anthem, Ode to Joy, and was announced as intended for free institutional use through the website of the Council of Ministers.

 Lyrics

 Current official

 The anthem currently officially consists of the first verse and chorus.
 During communist rule, two additional verses (II and III) were added that referred to Moscow (under direct instructions of Todor Zhivkov) and the Bulgarian Communist Party, as well as the fallen fighters for Bulgaria through the years.
 After the changes in 1989, this part of the anthem was removed and forbidden to be performed.